mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

-One common fault-tolerant design technique is Triple Modular Redundancy (TMR), which mitigates SEUs by triplicating key parts of the design and using voter circuits to select a non-corrupted result if an SEU occurs.
+One common fault-tolerant design technique is Triple Modular Redundancy (TMR), which mitigates SEUs by triplicating key parts of the design and using voter circuits to select a non-corrupted result if an SEU occurs (see @fig:tmrdiagram).
 Typically, TMR is manually designed at the Hardware Description Language (HDL) level, for example, by manually instantiating three copies of the target module, designing a voter circuit, and linking them all together.
 However, this approach is an additional time-consuming and potentially error-prone step in the already complex design pipeline.

-#TODO("diagram of TMR")
+#figure(
+    image("diagrams/tmr_diagram.svg"),
+    caption: [ Diagram demonstrating how TMR is inserted into an abstract design ] ) <fig:tmrdiagram>

 Modern digital ICs and FPGAs are described using Hardware Description Languages (HDLs), such as SystemVerilog or VHDL.
 The process of transforming this high level description into a photolithography mask (for ICs) or